solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 For example, token-swap needs to accept separate token programs for token A and B
 * hard-coded token program: avoid using `Tokenkeg...` directly, and delete `id()` the SPL token code
-* get balance: instead of deserializing the account data into an SPL holding, use the new wrapper to deserialize or call `GetHoldingBalance` instruction with the appropriate token program
+* get holding data: instead of deserializing the account data into an SPL holding, use the new wrapper to directly deserialize or call the `SerializeHoldingToSPL` instruction with the appropriate token program
-* get owner: same as above, but using the `GetHoldingOwner`
-* get supply: same as above, but using the `GetMintSupply`
-* get mint authority: same as above, but using the `GetMintAuthority`
-* get mint decimals: same as above, but using the `GetMintDecimals`
+* get mint data: same as above, but using the `SerializeMintToSPL`
 * transfer: only use `TransferChecked`, which requires passing mints

 ## Other New Token Programs